 In 30 seconds…

-When you hit your fifth decade, life can get quite intense.
+When we hit our fifth decade, life can get quite intense.
 Your 40s can be a critical time for your career, with promotions or new job opportunities in the pipeline.
-You and your partner may be navigating your way through the rocky waters of a long-standing relationship.
-And, of course, there’s a good chance you have kids to care for and support, too.
-That’s quite a few distractions from your sex life!
+Of course, there’s a good chance you have kids to care for and support, too.
+And, although we hate to admit, we’re not quite as sprightly as we once were either.

 How Common is Erectile Dysfunction in Your 40s?